 Crafting organic waste for fashion

 As an alternative to currently available PVC and PU-based “vegan leather” products, designer Riina O has developed a new material – SCOBY-compo.
-Which utilises the waste bacterial cellulose generated by local kombucha drink producers, re-processing these culture into a more sustainable, vegan and leather-like material.
+Which utilises the waste bacterial cellulose generated by local kombucha drink producers, re-processing these cultures into a more sustainable, vegan and leather-like material.

-For ethical reasons, people often opt for non-animal derived products made of so-called “vegan leather”, unaware that many vegan leather products are made from PVC and PU-based plastic which are very harmful to the environment.
+For ethical reasons, people often opt for non-animal-derived products made of so-called “vegan leather”, unaware that many vegan leather products are made from PVC and PU-based plastic which are very harmful to the environment.

 In the context of the climate emergency, the fashion industry must switch to more sustainable practices, utilise waste streams and concentrate on more organic, natural and renewable resources.
-It is unacceptable for the industry to continue generating toxic materials and waste which take thousands of years to decompose and continues to devastate the wider environment and eco-systems.
+It is unacceptable for the industry to continue generating toxic materials and waste which take thousands of years to decompose and continues to devastate the wider environment and ecosystems.

 To evidence the viability of SCOBY-compo, Riina O crafted a collection of bags and purses that each demonstrate a different technique for production, from traditional stitching to modular assembly and liquid moulding.

-Working closely with local industries, they aim to create a fully circular, closed loop system where the organic waste material can be harvested, processed, sold and eventually home composted at the end of its life cycle, which rather than contaminating the environment, will nurture it.
+Working closely with local industries, they aim to create a fully circular, closed-loop system where the organic waste material can be harvested, processed, sold and eventually home composted at the end of its life cycle, which rather than contaminating the environment, will nurture it.